pmsandhu/copy-pkg-json-webpack-plugin/README.md

 # CopyPackageJsonPlugin

 > This is a plugin to copy and edit your package.json file to your webpack distribution/production bundle.
-This is useful for updating the version number of your package and only including the necessary information in your package.json bundle that consumer of your application need.
+This is useful for updating the version number of your package and only including the necessary information in your package.json bundle that consumer of your application/package need.

 ## Install

 ```sh